GarmanGroup/RABDAM/README.md

 `python rabdam.py -f XXXX` / `python rabdam.py -f path/to/pdb_file.pdb`

-Note that it is possible to specify more than one PDB file for analysis following the `-f` flag, *e.g.*:
+It is possible to specify more than one PDB file for analysis following the `-f` flag, *e.g.*:

 `python rabdam.py –f path/to/pdb_file_1.pdb path/to/pdb_file_2.pdb`

-When using the `-f` flag, the supplied file path(s) must not contain any spaces.
-(This does not apply when using the `-i` flag however.)
+Note that when using the `-f` flag, the supplied file path(s) must not contain any spaces.
+(This restriction does not apply when specifying file path(s) within an input txt file however.)

 <br></br>
 The `-r` and `-o` flags control the output from the program.
 Both of these flags are optional.

 The `-r` flag can be used to instruct RABDAM to run to completion (default), or to stop / start part way through its full run.
-RABDAM is structured such that it writes the *B*<sub>Damage</sub> values calculated for an input MX structure to a DataFrame; this DataFrame is then used to write the program output files.
-Through use of the `-r` flag it is possible to instruct RABDAM to stop (`-r df` / `-r dataframe`), or start (`-r analysis`), its run following DataFrame construction.
-This option will save time if for example you wish to change the formatting of the program output files (see the “*Constructing an input file*” section below) without changing the *B*<sub>Damage</sub> distribution itself.
+RABDAM is structured such that it writes the *B*<sub>Damage</sub> values calculated for an input MX structure to a dataframe; this dataframe is then used to write the program output files.
+Through use of the `-r` flag it is possible to instruct RABDAM to stop (`-r df` / `-r dataframe`) or start (`-r analysis`) its run following dataframe construction.
+This option will save time if for example you wish to change the formatting of the program output files (which can be controlled using parameters specified in the input txt file - see the “*Constructing an input file*” section below) without changing the *B*<sub>Damage</sub> distribution itself.

 The `-o` flag can be used to control the selection of output files that the program writes.
-By default RABDAM writes 4 output files:
+By default RABDAM writes 5 output files:

 - `kde` : a kernel density estimate of the distribution of *B*<sub>Damage</sub> values calculated for the input MX structure
-- `pdb` : a PDB file in which the *B*<sub>factor</sub> column of the ATOM / HETATM records is replaced by ln(*B*<sub>Damage</sub>) values (thus allowing the structure to be uniformly coloured by B<sub>Damage</sub> using molecular graphics software such as PyMOL)
+- `pdb` : a PDB file in which the *B*<sub>factor</sub> column of the ATOM / HETATM records is replaced by ln(*B*<sub>Damage</sub>) values (thus allowing the structure to be uniformly coloured by *B*<sub>Damage</sub> using molecular graphics software such as PyMol, CCP4mg, *etc*)
 - `csv` : a csv file listing the properties (both those in the input PDB file and those calculated by RABDAM) of all atoms in the input MX structure included in the *B*<sub>Damage</sub> analysis
 - `bnet` : a kernel density estimate of the *B*<sub>Damage</sub> values of the terminal oxygen atoms of Glu and Asp residues, plus the value of the (protein-specific) *B*<sub>net</sub> value calculated from this distribution (see the “*Background*” section)
+- `summary` : an html file summarising the results presented in the above 4 output files

-It is possible to control which of these output files RABDAM writes using the `-o` flag plus the keyword names of the output files (highlighted in the list above) in any order.
+It is possible to control which of these output files RABDAM writes using the `-o` flag plus the keyword names of the output files (which are highlighted in the list above), listed in any order.
 For example, to obtain the csv and *B*<sub>net</sub> output files, execute:

 `python rabdam.py –o csv bnet` (/ `python rabdam.py -o bnet csv`)

-You can also instruct RABDAM to write an html file summarising the program output (in addition to the 4 output files described above) using the `summary` keyword:

-`python rabdam.py -o summary`
+Note that if you direct RABDAM to write the summary html file (`python rabdam.py -o summary`) then RABDAM will also write the kde and bnet files.
+This is because in order for the summary html file to be able to display these graphs, the graphs need to be saved to the local machine.

 <br></br>
 In addition, there are two supplementary command line flags: